kartikayverma56/cs452-mergesort/README.md

 # Overview

-In this project, we will implement a multithreaded version of the merge sort algorithm using the pthread library.
+In this assignment, we will implement a multithreaded version of the merge sort algorithm using the pthread library.
 Your code will then be used to sort a randomly-generated array.
 Note this is NOT a kernel project, and you should just develop your code on onyx, not in your virtual machine.
 Submissions fail to compile or run on onyx, will not be graded.

 ## Learning Objectives